Skip to content

 3. A broader perspective

-One point we already touched on was being around tutors and peers who might be interested in different genres or have experience in areas of the industry that might be new to you.
+One point we already touched on was being around tutors and peers who have other interests and experience operating in the creative industries.
 Exposure to a broad mix of tastes and knowledge can lead to discoveries, inspiration and new areas of interest.
-Gaining a broader perspective almost always leads to more exciting opportunities as your scope is naturally wider with more on your radar.
+Gaining a broader perspective almost always leads to more exciting opportunities as your scope is naturally wider and more possibilities open up.

 4. Collaboration opportunities